 Model V7F, on the other hand, has a taller profile in order to provide optimal lift and a sufficient spill area for fluid; these valves are ideal for handling higher volumes of liquid.
 A wide range of applications, from oil and gas to food processing, make use of these valves.

 The V7FD model is identical to the V7F but features a Delrin disc rather than the traditional metal formed disc.
 The Delrin discs allow for “zero wear,” as the incremental plastic deformations inevitable with initial use diminish over time — eventually allowing for complete elastic contact.
-Triangle Pump offers V7FD models from various trusted brands, including Gaso and Wheatley.
+Triangle Pump Components offers V7FD models from various trusted brands, including Gaso and Wheatley.

 Durabla Style Pump Valve Installation